(Source) |

 Obviously, he was not the man God had for me.
 But it took many years for me to figure that out.
 I spent a long time waiting.
 And I always dreamt he would finally fall for me and that we would live happily ever after, but actually it never happened.
 We were never really comfortable with one another and I think it kept us both guarded, in the Lord's will.
 I went on to have other dating relationships where I was so guarded that no one dared to try to figure me out.

 Until my husband came along.
 I wasn't confusing or difficult for him.
 And although my husband knows my heart very well, only God knows my whole being from the start.
-I can be completely comfortable with God and trust Him with my heart everything.
+I can be completely comfortable with God and trust Him with my

 I never would have seen the amazing qualities in Adam, my husband of almost eight years, had I not seen what kind of man I did not want to be with.
 I knew what kind of man I needed and I could see how God was using Adam to love me and teach me about love.